Serenity 6.2.1 - 6.2.4 Release Notes (2022-10-11)

 "@serenity-is/corelib": "file:../../Serenity/src/Serenity.Scripts/corelib",

-This allows us to test our changes in corelib without having to publish an npm package, directly from the Serenity submodule in StartSharp.
+This allows us to test changes in the corelib without the need to publish an npm package, directly from the Serenity submodule in StartSharp.

-During packaging of VSIX template, an automated process updated this dependency to the latest version of corelib at npm:
+When packaging the VSIX template, an automated process updated this dependency to the latest version of corelib on npm:

 {